ddelabru/informatic/README.rst

 Running or installing from source
 ---------------------------------

+If you intend to run or install Informatic from source, it is recommended that you use a release tarball instead of the source that appears on GitHub.
+If you use the source that appears on GitHub, you will have to compile Qt translation files and resource code yourself using lrelease and pyrcc5 before you run or install Informatic.

 Running or installing Informatic from source requires that you have the following dependencies installed first: